E-Williamson121/Forced-Crosswordle-Pack/README.md

 🟩🟩🟩🟩🟩
 **Puzzle 10:** https://crosswordle.vercel.app/?puzzle=v1-7,42,88,160,242-leper

-Puzzles 11 and 12 are forced crosswordles with the minimum number of non-grey squares possible. ***These two puzzles are very hard, as they don't use the NYT list.***
+## Group 4: Diabolical puzzles

+*Puzzles in this group are some of the hardest puzzles I have found using the dataset.*
+***The difficulty of every puzzle in this group is diabolical, if you solve any puzzle in this group, good job.***
-(If you try solving these two, remember that words are *forced*, so you should look to find any word that works for each row, starting at the bottom and working your way up)
+(If you try solving these, remember that words are *forced*, so for each puzzle, you should look to find any word that works for each row, starting at the bottom and working your way up.
+You may have to brute force the word in question if you do not know it.)

+Puzzles 11 and 12 are forced crosswordles with the minimum number of non-grey squares possible, ***and no longer restricted to the NYT answer list***.

 ⬜⬜⬜⬜⬜
 ⬜⬜⬜⬜🟨